 - i.
-The main purpose of this Implementation Agreement is to develop a common understanding on clear roles and responsibilities for UTaNRMP and the WUA implementing supported activities. - ii.
-The shared purpose is reduction of poverty through NRM and climate change mitigation and resilience activities, thereby reducing poverty, improve food security and conserving the environment.
+The main purpose of this implementation agreement is to develop a common understanding on clear roles and responsibilities for UTaNRMP and the CBO/WUA/COMMUNITY Group implementing supported activities. - ii.
+The shared purpose is to start to benefit the member through irrigated agriculture so as to, improve the livelihoods of their members through NRM friendly income generating activities thereby reducing poverty, improve food security and conserving the environment.